Where’s the Fonz? (AAAAaaaaaaa)

 After leafing through the massive 10-page menu, I went simple and ordered Breakfast Special Number One.
 Two eggs over easy, toast, homefries, and coffee.
 All that for $6.50… nice.
 As you’d expect at a Greek-owned diner, you can order pretty much anything you want.
 American classics, Italian, Mexican, seafood, Greek, salads, breakfast, sandwiches, desserts… standard diner fare.

 There didn’t seem to be actual wait staff during my visit.
 Granted, I was probably in between any breakfast and lunch rushes they may get here, and the owner/manager guy handling everything was hustling his butt off.
 I’ll give him that.

 Triple-A is pretty huge.
 The side of the building with booths is typical diner size, but then there’s another huge room full of tables.
 No clue how often they are used.
 The building has been a diner for over 60 years, and has been called the Triple-A that whole time.
 Or so most people think.
 The building itself is a couple decades older, and has probably always been a restaurant.

 It’s a stalwart right on Main Street in East Hartford and is pretty much the only 24-hour place in town.
-And I can’t think of anything nearby that is as well… maybe the Gold Roc Diner in West Hartford is the closest.
+And I can’t think of anything nearby that is anymore since The Gold Roc in West Hartford closed.
 The Triple-A and Gold Roc are essentially the same thing: Décor that hasn’t been updated in 30+ years (Miami Vice neon!), standard diner fare, cheap prices, sketchy late-night clientele, etc.

 My breakfast arrived quickly and looked fine.
 The eggs were cooked as ordered and I dug in.